 British International School Shanghai (BISS) Puxi Campus (-pending)

-BISS Puxi, owned by Nord Anglia offers an international version of the National Curriculum for England.
+BISS Puxi, owned by the Nord Anglia Education Group, offers an international version of the National Curriculum for England.
 On two campuses in the south-west of the city and non-selective (no English requirement).
 Impressive facilities, from the new Learning Resources centre, complete with sandpit to the first all-weather rugby field in China, designated computer labs and an internet café.
 The school also incorporates the Shanghai Dutch School (SDS) with three native Dutch teachers.

-School developed curriculum/American High School Diploma(College Preparatory)/AP; ages 3-18; co-ed; day; independent; private non-profit; 1,055 pupils
+School developed curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 1,055 students

 Click here to read our full review of Concordia International School Shanghai.

 Located in the expat suburb of Jinqiao in Pudong.
-An international school catering to students from all over the world, Americans (often American born Chinese)and British being the largest groups .
+An international school catering to students from all over the world, Americans (often Chinese nationals, born in America) and British being the largest groups.
 Offering an English education up to the age of 16 but then substituting the IB Diploma for A-Levels.
 A delightful kindergarten section called ‘Ducks’ (with a long waiting list), housed in a separate building.